JOIN LOGIN JOIN

 Representation in 40k Narrative

-Their presence in the lore often highlights their struggle between logic and the remnants of their humanity.
-While their cold, cybernetic outlook makes them powerful, it also isolates them.
-Other Imperial forces see them as brutally effective but dangerously callous.
-Where the Ultramarines see the bigger picture and the Blood Angels fight with passion, the Iron Hand 40k approach is mathematical; if something is inefficient, it is removed.
+Other Imperial forces often see them as brutally effective but dangerously callous.
+Where the Ultramarines see the bigger picture and the Blood Angels fight with passion, the Iron Hands approach is mathematical.
+If something is inefficient, it is removed.

 Contributions to the Imperium

-One of their most notable contributions is their mechanized warfare.
-The Iron Hands Dreadnought units are among the most heavily used in the Imperium, reflecting their belief that a warrior’s usefulness doesn’t end just because their body is broken.
+One of their most notable contributions is mechanized warfare.
+Their Dreadnought units are among the most heavily used in the Imperium, reflecting their belief that a warrior’s usefulness doesn’t end just because their body is broken.
 If the mind still functions, it is encased in a walking war machine and sent back to the battlefield.

 The Visual Aesthetic